By: Susan Dugdale | Last modified: 06-03-2019 | First published: 11-01-2008 |

 Example:

-When you make a decision to learn to speak up in public you also receive the following benefits: confidence, the ability to take on leadership roles, a growing collection of presentation skills like story telling, how to use your voice, the ability to use props well, how to listen, how to craft a speech to meet the needs of specific audiences ...
-In short you release the potential you have to become a bigger and better you.
+When you make a decision to speak up in public you also gain: confidence, the ability to take on leadership roles, a growing collection of presentation skills like story telling, how to use your voice, the ability to use props well, how to listen, how to craft a speech to meet the needs of specific audiences...
+In short, you release the potential to become a bigger and better you*.

 This is the heart of your speech, the place where you lay out what you want to share with your audience.

 Generally three main ideas, along with supporting examples, work more effectively than four or five or more.
 If you have a number of them to choose from, go with your three strongest points.
-If one of your final three is noticeably weaker sandwich it between the other two.
+And if one of your final three is noticeably weaker sandwich it between the other two.

 If you intend to use visual aids (slides showing graphs, tables or images), or actual props, mark them in too.